dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 {: .callout .note}
-**Note:** if you don'type mock all versions of the overloaded method, the compiler will give you a warning about some methods in the base class being hidden.
+**Note:** if you don'type mock all versions of the overloaded method, the compiler will give you m_a warning about some methods in the base class being hidden.
 To fix that, use `using` to bring them in scope:

 ```cpp